basinghse/splashify/README.md

 To run the application locally, follow these steps:

 1. Open your terminal.
-If you're using VS Code (recommended), you can open the integrated terminal by pressing Ctrl + '
+If you're using VS Code (recommended), you can open the integrated terminal with `Ctrl + '`
 2. Confirm that you have Git installed by typing `git --version` in your terminal.
 If you receive an error or no output, Git is likely not installed, please download from the link above
 3. Clone the Splashify repository using Git: `git clone https://github.com/basinghse/splashify.git (can enter optional-new-name)`
 4. Navigate to the project directory: `cd (splashify or optional-new-name)`
 5. Install dependencies: `npm install`